Short answer: Aamu.app is an all-in-one productivity tool

 Keep control of your data

 Bringing work together should not mean giving up control.
-Aamu supports incremental daily backups to your own S3-compatible storage, and its APIs make major workspace features available to integrations and AI-assisted automation.
+Aamu supports incremental daily backups to your own S3-compatible storage, data import and export, scoped API keys, and webhooks.
+APIs make major workspace features available to integrations and AI-assisted automation, while permissions and explicit scopes keep access bounded.

 Where to start

-Start with Tasks or with one workflow that is currently fragmented: customer support, product planning, a knowledge base, a content process, or a database-backed form.
+Start with Tasks or with one workflow that is currently fragmented: customer support, product planning, a knowledge base, a content process, a database-backed form, or a presentation workflow.
 Bring the work and its immediate context into Aamu.
-Then connect the Docs, conversations, meetings, and data that explain it.
+Then connect the Docs, conversations, meetings, data, and applications that explain it.

 The larger idea becomes clear as the workspace grows: Aamu.app is not a bag of productivity features.
 It is a Company Brain built from the work your company is already doing—one workspace, one mental model, and one coherent picture for people and AI.